ncollectd/ncollectd/src/plugins/log_gelf/README.md

 **port** *port*

-> Set the destionation port.
+> Set the destination port.
 > The default port is 12201.

 **packet-size** *size*

-> Set maxinum packet size in bytes.
+> Set maximum packet size in bytes.
 > Default to 1420 bytes.

 **ttl** *ttl*